RECIPE: Cannabis Infused Mexican Hot Chocolate

 Now that we’re settling into colder temperatures and the holiday season, it’s the perfect time to bust out hot cocoa, which can be turned into a medicated drink using a variety of methods.
-While we chose to use butter for this recipe, we have provided substitutions and alternatives.
+We like this spicy variety, but you can simply leave out the cayenne if you’d rather keep it mellow flavor-wise.
+While we chose to use infused butter and chocolate sauce for this recipe, we have provided substitutions and alternatives below.

 In this recipe, I chose to medicate the chocolate sauce separately from the milk.
 If you really wanted to medicate the hell out of your hot cocoa, you could infuse the milk in the cocoa or chocolate sauce with cannabis, bhang style.
 You can also use infused sugar in your canna-chocolate sauce.

 When it comes to topping your drink, presentation – and aroma – are everything.
 To create an absolutely killer medicated drink, top off your THC-infused cocoa with homemade marshmallows.
 For the finishing touch, freshly grated cinnamon is far more aromatic than its packaged powder counterpart.
 Use the smallest side of your grater, hold the cinnamon stick at an angle and gently grate over the cups as a finishing touch.
 And remember, as always, dose with caution!

 Vegan substitution: Sub coconut or almond milk for the whole milk, and vegan cannabutter for regular butter.
 Vegan butter and dairy-free milk can both be infused the same way as regular dairy products.